Drug information

 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in some of the studies of somatropin listed above.

-ACTG A5174 (NCT00050921):
+ACTG A5174 (NCT00050921)

-CTN 298 (NCT03091374):
+CTN 298 (NCT03091374)

 In this study, only three out of 12 participants who started taking somatropin completed 48 weeks of treatment.
 The primary reason for study drug discontinuation was musculoskeletal pain, which occurred in six participants.4,11

 In this study, three participants stopped taking somatropin and dropped out of the study because of a side effect (diabetes in two participants and carpal tunnel syndrome in one participant).
-In seven other participants, the somatropin dose was temporarily withheld or reduced by at least half because of side effects.14
+In seven other participants, the somatropin dose was temporarily withheld or reduced by at least half because of side effects.13

 Overall, most of the study participants reported having a side effect of at least moderate severity.
 Most of the side effects were known effects of somatropin treatment and included joint pain, abnormal glucose metabolism, swelling, and carpal tunnel syndrome.
 There were three reported cases of lymphoma, but only one occurred in a participant who had received somatropin.
-Three cases of hand tenosynovitis (inflammation of a tendon and the membrane surrounding the tendon) were reported in participants receiving somatropin.14
+Three cases of hand tenosynovitis (inflammation of a tendon and the membrane surrounding the tendon) were reported in participants receiving somatropin.13

-VIHCREC01 (NCT00287677):
+VIHCREC01 (NCT00287677)

 During this study, four participants had their somatropin dose reduced because of a side effect, including joint or muscle pain, swelling of the arms or legs, and nerve damage.
-In some participants, the somatropin dose had to be reduced at least twice to manage the side effect.15,16
+In some participants, the somatropin dose had to be reduced at least twice to manage the side effect.14,15

 Side effects reported in participants who received somatropin included joint pain, swelling of the hand, muscle pain, nerve damage, carpal tunnel syndrome, weakness, and acute respiratory infection.
 Although the side effects were generally mild, somatropin treatment was stopped because of carpal tunnel syndrome in one participant and swelling of the hand in another participant.
-One participant was hospitalized because of acute respiratory infection.16
+One participant was hospitalized because of acute respiratory infection.15

 Because somatropin is still being studied, information on possible side effects of the drug is not complete.
 As testing of somatropin continues, additional information on possible side effects will be gathered.